Cosmological gravitational particle production and its implications for cosmological relics: JWKB Method

 \section{JWKB Method}

-This appendix contains a brief review of the Jeffreys-Wentzel-Kramers-Brillouin method \cite{Jeffreys:1925,Wentzel:1926aor,Kramers:1926njj,Brillouin:1926blg}.
-The JWKB method may be applied to derive approximate solutions to equations of the form \ba{ y^\pprime(x) + Q(x) \, y(x) = 0 } where $Q(x)$ is differentiable function.
-See \rref{BenderOrszag:1999} for an excellent introduction to asymptotic methods and perturbation theory, and see \rref{Parker:2009uva} for applications of JWKB to QFT in curved spacetime (\eg, adiabatic subtraction, trace anomaly).
+This appendix contains a review of the Jeffreys-Wentzel-Kramers-Brillouin method \cite{Jeffreys:1925,Wentzel:1926aor,Kramers:1926njj,Brillouin:1926blg}.
+The JWKB method can be applied to derive approximate solutions to equations of the form \ba{ y^\pprime(x) + Q(x) \, y(x) = 0 } where $Q(x)$ is a differentiable function.
+See \rref{BenderOrszag:1999} for an introduction to asymptotic methods and perturbation theory, and see \rref{Parker:2009uva} for applications of JWKB to QFT in curved spacetime (such as adiabatic subtraction and trace anomaly).

 \para{Motivation} Equations of this form arise in the description of both classical and quantum physical systems.
-In classical mechanics, the displacement of a one-dimensional harmonic oscillator with time-dependent natural frequency is governed by $d^2 x/dt^2 + \omega^2(t) x(t) = 0$.
-In quantum mechanics, the wavefunction of a nonrelativistic mass moving in a one-dimensional static potential is governed by $d^2 \psi/dx^2 + (2m/\hbar^2) [E-V(x)] \, \psi(x) = 0$.
-In quantum field theory, the Fourier mode amplitudes of a free scalar field in an FLRW spacetime are governed by $\chi_k^\pprime(\eta) + \omega_k^2(\eta) \, \chi_k(\eta) = 0$, which we encountered in \eref{eq:mode_equation}.
-Similar second-order linear equations appear in the study of free fields with spin (see \sref{sec:Spin}).
+In classical mechanics the displacement of a one-dimensional harmonic oscillator with a time-dependent natural frequency is governed by $d^2 x/dt^2 + \omega^2(t) x(t) = 0$.
+In quantum mechanics the wave function of a nonrelativistic mass moving in a one-dimensional static potential is governed by $d^2 \psi/dx^2 + (2m/\hbar^2) [E-V(x)] \, \psi(x) = 0$.
+In quantum field theory the Fourier mode amplitudes of a free scalar field in an FLRW spacetime are governed by $\chi_k^\pprime(\eta) + \omega_k^2(\eta) \, \chi_k(\eta) = 0$, which we encountered in \eref{eq:mode_equation}.
+Similar second-order linear equations appear in the study of free fields with spin; see \sref{sec:Spin}.